Aliens

 www.streetlight.space

-Adam Vackar is an artist and researcher.
+Adam Vackar is artist and researcher.
 His work is conceptually driven and operates across the disciplinary boundaries of visual art, biology and ecological thought.
 He examines the interrelated human interaction with invasive plants, exploring how production of knowledge and structures of power influence and operate political, social, and spiritual relation between humans and nature.
 He graduated from ENSBA in Paris, his work was presented at S.M.A.K. in Belgium, Centre Pompidou, Palais de Tokyo, FRAC Occitanie Montpellier, Frac Champagne-Ardenne, FRAC Franche-Comté in France, Art Basel in Switzerland, Cologne Kunstverein, Museum Morsbroich in Germany, National Gallery and City Gallery in Prague, among other venues.

 https://adamvackar.com/